IntellectualLabs/template_data_science/{{cookiecutter.repo_name}}/README.md

 ### 1.2 Conda

-1. Install git and checkout the [git code repository]
-2. Install [anaconda] python version 3.6+
+1. Install [anaconda] python version 3.6+
-3. Change working directory into the git code repository root
+2. Change working directory into the git code repository root
-4. Create the self contained conda environment;
+3. Create the self contained conda environment;

     - Add other necessary packages to `conda_env.yml` under dependencies.
     - Go to the git code repository root and enter the command: